hiramgabriel1/pokedex-prueba-fullstack/README.md

 Follow these steps to install and configure the project:

-1. Clone the repository: `git clone https://github.com/pokedex-bestiarius.git`
+1. Clone the repository: `git clone https://github.com/itsrusty/pokedex-prueba-fullstack.git`
-2. Enter the project directory: `cd pokedex-bestiarius`
+2. Enter the project directory: `cd pokedex-prueba-fullstack`
 3. Install dependencies: `pnpm install`
 4. Modify the file with the IP and port of the backend: `src/globalVariables.tsx`